 Sharp Works in Herne Hill carries an extensive range of yarns and patterns, with something for every taste and budget.
 Yarns include Manos del Uruguay, Mirasol, Noro, Artesano and Louisa Harding, and are supplemented by a wide range of tools and haberdashery.

 Just steps from Forest Hill station in SE London, we are thrilled to welcome Stag & Bow to the Great London Yarn Crawl!
 Stag & Bow bill themselves as 'purveyors of craft, history and haberdashery' and we're sure you'll find lots to tempt you in this charming shop.
 Offerings also include both yarns and fabric as well as an extensive selection of buttons and haberdashery and items made by local makers.

-NEW LOCATION!
 Originally begun as a fabric shop, the Village Haberdashery continues to expand their yarn selections.
 Annie now carries Madeleintosh, Spud & Chloe, Blue Sky Alpacas, Koigu and Toft yarns.
 The shop also stocks a delicious collection of fabric and patterns, with all the accompanying haberdashery you could want.
 The Village Haberdashery is now located almost directly across from West Hampstead tube.

 Located in Clapton, shop owner Anna has a commitment to natural fibres, British sourced materials and independent dyers and spinners.
 The shop carries a wide range, including The Wool Kitchen, Travelknitter, Kalinka, Town End Alpaca, Frangipani Guernsey, DeRerum Natura, Isle Yarns and more!
 Check out the special events hosted by the East London Yarn Triangle this year!